General Structure and Ownership

 In 1972, when Okinawa was returned to Japan from the USA, Okinawa Electric Power Company, Inc was incorporated and granted a monopoly over electricity business in Okinawa.

 These nine companies and Okinawa Electric Power Company, Inc are referred to as "major utilities".

 There were two exceptions to this vertical integration.
-They are both wholesale electricity generators: (i) Electric Power Development Co, Ltd (also known as "Denpatsu" or, since 2002, "J-Power"), which was incorporated in 1952 as a state-owned corporation (with 40% of its shares held by major utilities) to supplement the generation capacity of the original nine companies, and (ii) Japan Atomic Power Company, which was incorporated in 1957 to promote the development of nuclear power plants by major utilities and J-Power.
+They are both wholesale electricity generators: (i) the Electric Power Development Co, Ltd (also known as "Denpatsu" or, since 2002, "J-Power"), which was incorporated in 1952 as a state-owned corporation (with 40% of its shares held by major utilities) to supplement the generation capacity of the original nine companies; and (ii) the Japan Atomic Power Company, which was incorporated in 1957 to promote the development of nuclear power plants by major utilities and J-Power.

 Power industry liberalisation

 This vertical integration and the regional monopolies over the generation, transmission, distribution and retail sectors have been gradually relaxed and liberalised since 1995.

 In the generation sector, an Independent Power Producer (IPP) scheme was introduced in 1995, which liberalised the generation and wholesale of electricity.

 In the retail sector, a Power Producer and Supplier (PPS) licensing regime was introduced in 2000, which partially liberalised retail sales of electricity.
 A PPS licence holder could sell its generated electricity to large-volume purchasers (meaning purchasers of 50 kW or more).
 However, the PPS licence scheme was abolished in 2016 when all electricity retailers were folded into a single category for regulatory purposes.